 - Other plans have age restrictions.
 For example, some only cover orthodontic treatment for dependents up to age 19.

 - You should be aware of the distinction between “in-network” and “out-of-network” coverage.
-Treatment by out-of-network providers can be subject to higher deductibles, and may also be covered at a lower rate.
-Home-based treatment options, when covered, are Teledentistry services that are usually considered out-of-network.
-Candid is currently partnered with Anthem as a covered in-network orthodontic service.
-By contrast, byte has current or forthcoming partnerships with multiple insurers.
+Treatment by out-of-network providers can be subject to higher deductibles, and less coverage.
+Home-based treatment options, when covered, are teledentistry services that are usually considered out-of-network.
+Candid currently partners with Anthem Blue Cross, Anthem BlueCross BlueShield, Empire BlueCross, Empire BlueCross BlueShield, and Aetna as an in-network orthodontic service.

 Is Candid Covered Differently Than Braces or Invisalign?